Male Infertility FAQ

 What health problems can cause male infertility?

-Many health problems–from kidney disease to testicular cancer–can result in male infertility for our San Francisco Bay Area and Sacramento patients.
+Many health problems–from kidney disease to testicular cancer–can result in male infertility.
 “Whole-body” health problems and metabolic disorders, and ordinary fevers and infections can harm sperm growth.
 Diseases passed through sex can lead to blocks and scars in the reproductive tract.

 Genetic health problems, such as cystic fibrosis, chromosome translocations, or Y-chromosome problems may result in the absence of sperm.
 Many illnesses can cause infertility.
 It’s important that you and your partner tell your family and personal health histories to your health care provider.